risc-mi/totalsegmentator2D/README.md

 ### Setup

-TS2D has been tested with **Python 3.12** and Pytorch 2.7.1 (CUDA 11.8) on a **Windows 11** system.
+TS2D has been tested with **Python 3.12** and Pytorch 2.7.1 (CUDA 11.8) on a **Windows 11** system and on Ubuntu (tested with CPU only).
-We recommend installing PyTorch in your environment **before installing TS2D**.
+We recommend installing PyTorch in your environment **before installing TS2D** to ensure GPU support.
 Ensure you set up PyTorch with the correct CUDA version for your system and PyTorch release.
 For installation instructions, see the [PyTorch documentation](https://pytorch.org/get-started/locally/).

-After setting up PyTorch, install TS2D with pip: `pip install .` on your clone of the repository or run `pip install git+https://github.com/risc-mi/totalsegmentator2D.git`.
+After setting up PyTorch, install TS2D with pip using **one** of the following methods:
+- install from PyPI: `pip install ts2d`
+- or install your local clone of the repository: `pip install .`
+- or temporarily clone and install the repository: `pip install git+https://github.com/risc-mi/totalsegmentator2D.git`.

 ### Get Started

 You can run TS2D using the Command line interface (CLI):

-`python -m ts2d -i <input_image> -o <output_directory>`
+`ts2d -i <input_image> -o <output_directory>`

 or alternatively, you can use the API to run TS2D in your Python scripts: